joel-st/trello-dashboard/README.md

 - xx members in board
 - xx Total Actions

-[And so on for the rest of the boards belonging to the organization.]
+[And so on for the rest of the organization's boards.]

-Organisation monthly breakdown:
+Organization monthly breakdown:

 September 2018